 Special needs trusts – Special needs trusts (SNTs) are designed to enable a person to leave property to an individual with special needs, many of whom often receive public disability benefits such as SSI.
 Given that an inheritance could disqualify these individuals from being eligible, SNTs can ensure beneficiaries will preserve their eligibility for needs-based benefits while providing income for their needs that are not contemplated by the public benefit he or she receives.

 Charitable Trusts – These trusts are established in order to reduce the grantor’s income and minimize estate taxes by combining gifting with charitable donations.
-In a charitable remainder trust, for example, property is transferred into a trust and a charity in named as the final beneficiary.
+In a charitable remainder trust, for example, property is transferred into a trust, and a charity is named as the final beneficiary.
 Another individual receives income generated by the trust for a set time period, and then the remaining assets are given to the charity.

 Spendthrift Trusts – Most trusts can be designated as spendthrift by the grantor.
-This type of provision keeps a beneficiary from borrowing against trust or trust property.
+This type of provision keeps a beneficiary from borrowing against the trust or trust property.

 Wills and Trusts Lawyer Servicing Dallas, Saginaw & Tarrant County

-In the end, wills and trusts both play an important role in a well designed estate plan.
+In the end, wills and trusts both play an important role in a well-designed estate plan.
 At the Law Office of Carey Thompson, we work with clients from all walks of life to design highly customized estate plans.
 We are dedicated to helping our clients achieve their financial goals and preserving their legacies.
 Call our office today to set up a consultation or complete the contact form on our website.

 The Law Office of Carey Thompson, PC provides comprehensive estate planning services to clients in Azle, Blue Mound, Fort Worth, Haslet, Keller, Lake Worth, Newark, Saginaw, and throughout greater Tarrant County.